This rare condition has among its signs a mixture of disorders such as scleroderma, polymyositis, and lupus, mainly.

 Is there any treatment?

-Patients with mixed connective tissue disease should take vitamin D and calcium daily to achieve greater relief of symptoms, as well as side effects on corticosteroid medications.
+Patients with mixed connective tissue disease should take vitamin D and calcium daily to achieve more excellent relief of symptoms, as well as side effects of corticosteroid medications.